How to Set Up and Manage Multiple Budgets in a Project

 • Region or business unit

-• Any other financial or operational metadata needed at budget level
+• Any other financial or operational metadata needed at the budget level

-Additionally you can also link a salesforce object
+You can also link a Salesforce object from this section.

-In the Team Members section, add the individuals authorized to work against this budget or remove those who should not consume from this budget.
+In the Team Members section, add the individuals authorized to work against this budget, or remove those who should not consume from it.

 • Only team members in a budget can be allocated to that budget.

-• Removing a member from a budget does not necessarily remove them from the project.
-Removal from the project happens only when using project level actions.
+• Removing a member from a budget does not remove them from the project.
+Removal from the project only happens through project-level actions.

-In the Revenue Entries section, inside the budget settings, you can recognise revenue against the budget in the same manner you'd recognise revenue for a project. (insert revenue entries doc link)
+In the Revenue Entries section inside the budget settings, you can recognise revenue against the budget in the same way you would for a project.

 1. Open the Project Plan.

-2. Select the specific phase or task you wish to edit.
+2. Select the specific phase or task you want to edit.

 5. Save your changes.